-- (f) Appeal.
-An appeal from a decision of the Planning and Zoning Board or Administrative Official shall be handled exclusively by petition for writ of certiorari within thirty (30) days from the date of filing the written order of the Special Magistrate with the Town Clerk. - (g) Stay of enforcement.
+- (g) Stay of enforcement.
 While a request for reasonable accommodation for a community residence, or appeal of a determination of same, is pending before the Town, the Town will not enforce the subject zoning ordinance, rules, policies, and procedures against the requesting or appealing party. - (h).
 Expiration of approvals.
-Approvals of requests for reasonable accommodation shall expire within one hundred and eighty (180) days if not implemented. - Recertification.
-All reasonable accommodation requests approved by the Planning and Zoning Board and implemented by the requesting party pursuant to section 13-902, are valid for no more than one (1) year and shall require annual recertification each year on or before October 1st.
+Approvals of requests for reasonable accommodation shall expire within one hundred and eighty (180) days if not implemented.

+(i) Recertification.
+All reasonable accommodation requests approved by the Special Magistrate and implemented by the requesting party pursuant to section 13-902, are valid for no more than one (1) year and shall require annual recertification each year on or before April 1st.
 Failure to recertify annually shall result in the revocation of the approved reasonable accommodation.
-Recertification requests shall follow the same requirements and procedures provided in section 13-764, except the recertification notice will be sent annually by regular mail or hand delivered.
+Recertification requests shall follow the same requirements and procedures provided in section 13-902, except the recertification notice will be sent annually by regular mail or hand delivered.